spiricom/LEAF/README.md

 Other interesting projects to check out that similarly target embedded applicatons are: TeensyAudio (C++), Hoxton Owl (C++), Axoloti (C), and Mutable Instruments (C++).

+(1) LEAF has no dependencies on any other code, except for the standard math.h functions (sinf(), etc.)

-(1) Use of standard malloc and calloc are avoided, and a custom memory pool implementation is included instead, allowing dynamic memory allocation/deallocation within a fixed block size.
+(2) Use of standard malloc and calloc are avoided, and a custom memory pool implementation is included instead.
+This allows dynamic memory allocation/deallocation within a fixed block size, with more control over where the memory is located (very useful for embedded systems).

-(2) The included JUCE template is intended to simplify using LEAF for audio software development aimed at computers or mobile devices. features an easily reconfigurable UI and simple block and tick setup to test the library components.
+(3) The included JUCE template is intended to simplify using LEAF for audio software development aimed at computers or mobile devices. features an easily reconfigurable UI and simple block and tick setup to test the library components.
 Of course, if you intend to use the provided JUCE plugin project, you need to get JUCE and the Projucer ( https://www.juce.com/get-juce ).
-Check out the first tutorial to get started - it's fun an easy!
+Check out the first tutorial to get started - it's fun and easy!

-(3) if you are looking to add LEAF to a System Workbench (SW4STM32) project (the free IDE for developing STM32 embedded firmware) then follow this guide: https://docs.google.com/document/d/1LtMFigQvnIOkRCSL-UVge4GM91woTmVkidlzzgtCjdE/edit?usp=sharing
+(4) if you are looking to add LEAF to a System Workbench (SW4STM32) project (the free IDE for developing STM32 embedded firmware) then follow this guide to include LEAF: https://docs.google.com/document/d/1LtMFigQvnIOkRCSL-UVge4GM91woTmVkidlzzgtCjdE/edit?usp=sharing   If you don't want to deal with using leaf as a git submodule, you can also just drop the .c and .h files from LEAF's Src and Inc folders into your own Src and Inc folders, that will work as well - it'll just be a little harder to update things to newer versions of LEAF later on.